I wrote a book, so why isn’t it selling?

 Let’s face it; you don’t like getting ‘Check out my book‘ or ‘Buy my book‘ messages, so why would anyone else react differently to you?

-Work at creating interest in your books, and you, and sales will follow.
+Work at creating interest in your books, and you and sales and book reviews will follow.

 There are many ways to waste a lot of money when it comes to self-publishing and marketing books and ebooks.

 Yes, you will have to invest as in any business, but be very wary.
 Avoid vanity publishers, in particular.

 They offer nothing for an awful lot of money.

 However, you will need to invest a little money in quality book covers, perhaps a professional proofreader or an editor if your budget allows.

 But you can find many free ways to promote your books.